LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/user-guide.md

 ![](img/new-manager-workspace-permissions.png){:class="newagent"}

-### New agent workspace
+### New Agent Workspace

-Here you can also control the permissions for the enhanced agent workspace.
+Here you can also control the permissions for the enhanced Agent Workspace.
 The permission is currently **“Off”** by default.
-We recommend enabling the enhanced agent workspace for all managers using the new manager workspace.
-Please note that if the new manager workspace is enabled but the enhanced agent workspace **has not been enabled**, managers will be redirected to the old workspace after selecitng a conversation.
+We recommend enabling the enhanced Agent Workspace for all managers using the new manager workspace.
+Please note that if the new manager workspace is enabled but the enhanced Agent Workspace **has not been enabled**, managers will be redirected to the old workspace after selecitng a conversation.

 ## Filters